maxmurdoch/flock/src/pages/products/commercial.md

         Schedule flights up to 10 days in advance.
 Change of plan?
 Cancel with one tap.
       title: 'Book in advance '
+    - text: >-
-    - text: 'Chat to our customer support team through the app, or give us a call.'
+        Chat to our customer support team through the app.
+We typically reply in minutes.
       title: Instant support
-  title: 'Why do professionals fly with Flock? '
+  title: 'Why do commercial pilots fly with Flock? '
 flightSchool:
-  show: false
-  title: 'Flock is proud to work with the leading flight schools in the UK'
   list:
     - image: ''
       to: ''
+  show: false
+  title: Flock is proud to work with the leading flight schools in the UK
 coverNote:
+  bodyText: >-
+    You no longer need to commit to an annual insurance policy in order to get your proof-of-insurance for your PfCO renewal.
+  image: ../../images/uploads/cover-note.svg
   isShowing: true
-  image: ../../images/uploads/cover-note.svg
-  title: 'Applying for your PfCO?'
-  bodyText: 'You no longer need to commit to an annual insurance policy in order to get your proof of insurance for your PfCO renewal.'
-  smallText: 'Flock’s Cover Note is accepted by the CAA as proof of EC785/2004 compliant insurance, and you can get yours instantly without having to pay a penny.'
   link:
+    text: Learn how to get your Cover Note within the app →
     to: /download
-    text: Learn how to get your cover note within our app →
+  smallText: >-
+    Our Cover Note is accepted by the CAA as proof of EC785/2004 compliant insurance, and you can get yours instantly emailed to you without having to pay a penny.
+  title: Renewing your PfCO?
 doINeedInsurance:
   title: ''
 how:
   description: >-
     Insuring your drone flight has never been easier.
-All it takes is a matter of taps.
+All it takes is a matter of taps on your mobile phone.
   list:
     - image: ../../images/uploads/screens/flight-details-screen.png
       text: >-
-        Choose your flight area, and the date and time you want to fly.
+        Choose your Flight Area, and the date and time you want to fly.
+Receive an real-time quote instantly.
-        Instantly receive a real-time quote at the bottom of your screen.
       title: 1.
 Enter your flight details
     - image: ../../images/uploads/screens/customise-policy-home-screen.png
       text: >-
-        Select your cover duration and liability limit.
-You can even set the amount you want your hull and equipment to be insured for.
+        Select how long you want to be covered for, and your Public Liability limit.
+You can even set the amount you want your equipment (drone + accessories) to be insured for.
       title: 2.
 Customise your policy
     - image: ../../images/uploads/screens/get-flying-screen.png
       text: >-
-        Pay for the policy and you're good to go!
-All the important documentation is sent straight to your email inbox.
+        Pay for the policy and you're ready for take-off!
+All the important documentation is sent straight to your email.
       title: 3.
 Get flying
   title: How Flock Cover works
 risk:
   description: >-
-    Know your risks before you fly.
-Simply enter your flight's details and receive a real-time risk report.
+    With Flock Cover you get much more than just an insurance policy.
+The app analyses real-time data in your Flight Area to instantly identify the important risks.
   list:
     - icon: ../../images/uploads/icons-house.svg
       list: